 Western Governors University offers individualized assistance for all students through an assigned program mentor and provides alumni support after graduation.
 With an emphasis on value delivered through return on educational investment, WGU aims to graduate students who carry little to no student debt.
 Women, active duty, and retired military students may qualify for specialized scholarship opportunities.

-Distance learners typically complete a minimum of 12 competency units, or three to four classes, in the course of each six-month term.
-The majority of candidates graduate within six to 36 months.
+Distance learners typically complete a minimum of 12 competency units, or three to four classes, in the course of each six–month term.
+Most candidates graduate within six to 36 months.